K1-R1/OpenWebWalletConnectors1/README.md

 # OpenWebWalletConnectors1

-A minimalist html connection to metamask
+A minimalist html connection to metamask;
+using a brownie-python simple smart contract deployment to inetract with